carlosAguinaga/cinema_tracker/README.md

 # Dev

 1. Copy .env.template and rename to .env
-2. Chamge the viraible enviroment (The MovieDB)
+2. Chamge the viraible environment (The MovieDB)